vadimkle/UniS-TransactionManager/README.md

 The `dateTime` property of a transaction should not be earlier than the last one created for the same client.
 This check was added in addition to provided requirements.

+Another issue is an ability to make balance **negative**.
+I decided `transaction revert` has more priority than positive balance.
+But it's subject to discuss.

 ## Technical Notes
 The `Clients` table is created to implement optimistic concurrency.
 When the `Balance` is changed during another database transaction, it triggers a `DbUpdateConcurrencyException`,